AbulHossain-Adnan/final-task/README.md

 # Laravel Application

-This project uses Laravel 10.10 and PHP 8.1, along with key packages like Sanctum, UI, Spatie packages, and Stripe for payments.
+This project uses Laravel 10.10 and PHP 8.1, along with key packages like UI and Stripe for payments.

 ## Prerequisites